alexvollmer/clip/README.txt

 == FEATURES

 You like command-line parsing, but you hate all of the bloat.
-Why should you have to create a Hash, then create a parser, then fill that Hash out then throw the parser away (unless you want to print out a usage message) and deal with a Hash?
+Why should you have to create a Hash, then create a parser, fill the Hash out then throw the parser away (unless you want to print out a usage message) and deal with a Hash?
 Why, for Pete's sake, should the parser and the parsed values be handled by two different objects?

-Well, now they don't...
+Introducing Clip...

 == SYNOPSIS: